LEUVEN, Belgium, August 30, 2012 /PRNewswire/ --

-ThromboGenics NV (Euronext Brussels: THR), an integrated biopharmaceutical company focused on developing and commercializing innovative ophthalmic medicines, has today issued a business update and its nine-month financial results for the period ending 30 September, 2012.
+ThromboGenics NV (Euronext Brussels: THR), a biopharmaceutical company focused on developing innovative ophthalmic medicines, today issued a business update and its financial results for the six-month period ending 30 June 2012.

 Highlights (including post-period events)

 - In July, the US Food and Drug Administration (FDA) Dermatologic and Ophthalmic Drugs Advisory Committee recommended ocriplasmin for the treatment of symptomatic vitreomacular adhesion (VMA).
 The Committee voted 10 to 0 that the benefits of administering ocriplasmin for the treatment of vitreomacular adhesions outweighed the potential risks;

 - In August, the prestigious medical journal the New England Journal of Medicine (NEJM) published the results from the ocriplasmin Phase III clinical trial program.
 The publication highlighted that ocriplasmin is superior to placebo in resolving vitreomacular adhesion (VMA), related vitreomacular traction (VMT) and macular holes;

 - In March, ThromboGenics signed an important strategic deal with Alcon, the global leader in eye care.
 Upon approval, Alcon will commercialize the ThromboGenics developed drug ocriplasmin outside the U.S. ThromboGenics will receive up to €375 million in upfront and milestone payments plus royalties that will give it a significant share of the economics from ocriplasmin's sale outside the U.S. ThromboGenics plans to commercialize ocriplasmin in the U.S. through its own commercial organization.

 - In March, ThromboGenics raised €77.8 million through a private placement with a range of domestic and international investors at a price of €24 per share;